Medical School Admissions: Report of a formal investigation into St. George's Hospital Medical School (1988): Findings

 St George's cooperated fully with the CRE.
 Several staff at St George's were unaware of how the software worked.
-Dr Geoffrey Franglen had developed the software to replicate the behaviour of admissions staff in order to reduce their workload associated with initial admissions procedures.
+Geoffrey T. Franglen had developed the software to replicate the behaviour of admissions staff in order to reduce their workload associated with initial admissions procedures.
 It effectively underscored those with non-European names and intentionally allowed the continuation of the discrimination that was already taking place.
 The software operator, Mr Evans also knew, had previously informed a superior, but no further action was taken.
 By 1979, the software correlated with their behaviour by up to 95 per cent.
 This was considered a crucial finding, "the programme was not introducing new bias but merely reflecting that already in the system".

 Data was collected from UCCA forms and race was deduced from the sounding of the names.
 By 1982, the software was responsible for all initial selections.
 Near 60 candidates applying to St George's may have been declined an interview as a direct result of the software used.
 Another concern was that St George's had a "good" record of admissions when it came to race, with higher rates of admissions from ethnic minorities, leading to the question of what may be happening at other medical colleges.